endritsul/Bubble-Sort-Python/README.md

 # Bubble-Sort-Python
-A code which sorts an array, implemented in Python
+A code which sorts an array, implemented in Python with the Bubble Sort Algorithm.